 Check-in and lineup will begin at 6:00pm at Jacques Plaza (in front of the USC Bookstore).
 All graduates must arrive and be checked in by 7:00pm.
 If you would like to walk/sit with your friends, you must be on time.
 Please direct your family and friends to Cromwell Field.
 Your guests cannot walk in with you during the graduate procession.

-All students planning to participate in the graduate celebration must attend one of the following two Mandatory Info Sessions on Wednesday February 24th at 12:00pm and Thursday February 25th at 6:00pm at El Centro (STU 402).
+All students planning to participate in the graduate celebration should attend one of the following two Info Sessions on Thursday, February 15th at 12:00pm and at 6:30pm at El Centro (STU 402).
 Each info session should last approximately a half an hour so please arrive on time!

-What can I do if I missed the mandatory Informational Session?
+What can I do if I missed the Informational Session?

-If you missed the informational session you must come by El Centro (STU 402) Monday-Friday between 10:00am-4:30pm and our student staff will set you up to see the Power Point presentation and then answer any of your questions about the Chicano/Latino Graduate Celebration.
+If you missed the informational session you should come by El Centro (STU 402) Monday-Friday between 10:00am-4:30pm and our student staff will set you up to see the Power Point presentation and then answer any of your questions about the Chicanx/Latinx Graduate Celebration.